-- The prevention and reduction of anti- social behaviour - The co-ordination of services to deal with anti- social behaviour - The continuation of a multi agency approach to dealing with antisocial behaviour

-- The promotion of co-operation with other persons/bodies including an Garda Síochána in the performance of their respective functions in relation to preventing/reducing anti-social behavior - The promotion of good estate management
+- The prevention and reduction of anti- social behaviour - The continuation of a multi agency approach to dealing with anti- social behaviour - The promotion of co-operation with other persons/bodies including An Garda Síochána in the performance of their respective functions in relation to preventing/reducing anti-social behaviour - The promotion of good estate management

-6. Action Plan
+6. ACTION PLAN

-The objectives outlined above will be achieved by implementing the following action plan.
+The objectives outlined above will be achieved by implementing the following action plan:

-- 6.1.
-Allocation Support Unit: will investigate all complaints of antisocial behaviour fairly, objectively, and impartially; and in appropriate cases and where necessary recommend to the Chief Executive the initiation of court proceedings to seek the possession of dwellings and/or the exclusion of persons from dwellings or other areas in accordance with law - 6.2.
-Estate Management Unit: will continue to promote greater resident involvement in the management and development of their estates. - 6.3.
-Traveller Accommodation Unit: The Council has a dedicated unit to deal with the management and control of Traveller Specific Accommodation and to deal with anti- social issues that may arise.
-This unit will build meaningful relationships with the Traveling Community and will mediate disputes where possible. - 6.4.
-Response Times: The Council will respond to all complaints within 5 working days (serious cases prioritised) and initiate an investigation into all complaints within 10 working days.
-Thereafter it depends on the action considered necessary. - 6.5.
-Relationship Building: Established links with agencies such as the Gardaí, the Health Service Executive, the Probation service, the Childhood Development Initiative, the Traveller support groups, Drug addiction support services, Tallaght and Clondalkin Drug and Alcohol Task Force, Youth Services, Homeless Agencies, Community Groups, and Schools will be further developed and nurtured for the benefit of the Community. - 6.6.
-Housing Welfare Service: The Council provides this service so as to sustain as many tenancies as possible and to provide support for tenants who require such support.
+6.1.
+Allocation Support Unit:

+Will investigate all complaints of anti-social behaviour fairly, objectively, and impartially; and in appropriate cases and where necessary recommend to the Chief Executive the initiation of court proceedings to seek the possession of dwellings and/or the exclusion of persons from dwellings or other areas in accordance with law

+6.2.
+Estate Management Unit:

+Will continue to promote greater resident involvement in the management and development of their estates.

+ACTION PLAN (CONTINUED)

+6.3.
+Traveller Accommodation Unit:

+The Council has a dedicated unit to deal with the management and control of Traveller Specific Accommodation and to deal with anti- social issues that may arise.
+This unit will build meaningful relationships with the Traveling Community and will mediate disputes where possible.

+6.4.
+Housing Welfare Service:

+The Council provides this service so as to sustain as many tenancies as possible and to provide support for tenants who require such support.
 The Housing Welfare Service will link in with other social services and will represent the Council at case conferences where multi- agency intervention is required.

-In implementing the strategy the Council will seek also to be consistent in its operation with the Homeless Action Plan for the South Dublin area and the National Homeless Strategy.
+In implementing the strategy the Council will be consistent in its operation with the Homeless Action Plan for the South Dublin area and the National Homeless Strategy.

+6.5.
+Homelessness:

-6.7.
-Homelessness: Each of the Dublin Local Authorities is now responsible for dealing with homelessness in its own administrative area.
+Each of the Dublin Local Authorities is now responsible for dealing with homelessness in its own administrative area.
 Changes to the way in which homeless services are configured will ensure that households achieve a seamless and timely exit from homelessness.
 However in the first instance the Council will explore all avenues including intensive tenancy sustainment efforts to ensure that homelessness occurs in the absolute minimum number of instances.